 Martial arts have been shown to be very beneficial for kids.
 There are literally hundreds of studies demonstrating the positive benefits: confidence, fitness, coordination, resilience and more.
 But did you know it is also great for neurodiverse kids as well?
 Kids on the Autism spectrum, kids with ADHD, kids with SPD and more.
-The Beyond the Spectrum program is designed to provide physical, intellectual, emotional and social skills therapy for neurodiverse children, using martial arts as the tool to focus attention.
+The Beyond the Spectrum program is designed to provide physical, intellectual, emotional and social skills therapy for neurodiverse children, utilising interactive movement modalities (Martial Arts) as an engagement tool.
 The program introduces specialised skill-based training for children who have different physical, intellectual, social, and emotional abilities, with further consideration for sensory processing issues.
 With that said, more emphasis is placed on building fundamental skills training with a strategic balance of martial arts.

 This is a pre-martial arts program designed to give kids with different abilities the background skills and understanding of the ‘hidden’ curriculum before graduating into the general classes; which program and the instructor student ratio for the individual class will be determined by a one-on-one pre-evaluation of the individual’s current capabilities and needs.